Optimal artificial boundary conditions based on second-order correctors for three dimensional random elliptic media: Proofs

-The rest of the proof is devoted to passing from the deterministic estimate Proposition \ref{prop:apriori} to the probabilistic statement Theorem \ref{thm:mainthm}, and verifying the probability for the assumptions \eqref{eqn:pp1assump}-\eqref{eqn:pp1approxah} in the Proposition to hold.
 The starting point is the stochastic bounds that are established on stationary approximations of these quantities (\textit{i.e.}, the quantities without $L$ in superscripts), namely Proposition \ref{prop:phismallscale}, Lemma \ref{lem:ahahL}, and Proposition \ref{prop:psibounds}.
 Therefore, to estimate the ``failure probability'' of $|a_he_i-\int \omega q_{i,T}|$, we use a Chebyshev inequality as well as \eqref{eqn:ppahahL} (notice that $\rss \ge 1$): We may also replace $q_{i,T}$ with $q_{i,T}^{(L)}$ in the above \eqref{eqn:thmchebyshev}, since by the deterministic Proposition \ref{prop:truncation}, we can estimate which is much smaller than $L^{-\beta}$ for $\sqrt{T}=L^{1-\varepsilon}$ and $p$ sufficiently large.
 This shows

 The failure probability for the terms in \eqref{eqn:pp1assump} will be estimated slightly differently as they involve $\rr$.
 We take $\bigl(\fint_{B_\ell} |\nabla (\psi_T^{(L)}-\psi)|^2\bigr)^\frac{1}{2}$ as an example since it is among the terms that have the worst stochastic integrability.
-Again by Chebyshev inequality, we obtain which, in view of \eqref{eqn:psiapprox} can be changed to We now remove the constraint $\ell \ge \rr$ using Bayes' formula
+Again by Chebyshev inequality, we obtain which, in view of \eqref{eqn:psiapprox} and $\rss \ge \rr$, can be changed to We now remove the constraint $\ell \ge \rr$ using Bayes' formula